-Our goal is to create a broad range of first-in-class therapeutics through our proprietary stabilized peptide technology.
 Our platform enables us to chemically stabilize and improve the performance and activity of a broad range of alpha-helical peptides that we believe may have benefit in oncology and other diseases.
 We believe that our stabilized peptides can potentially activate and inhibit key cellular functions that underlie disease and that are otherwise difficult to target with existing drug technologies, including small molecules and monoclonal antibodies.
-Our strategy is to target high value and historically undruggable targets with stabilized peptides.